 Senses can become sharper while stress hormones cause the heart to beat faster, pumping blood to the limbs and organs to help you deal with the danger.
 Anxiety is a sense of worry or fear over things that are happening or may happen in the future.
 It can be a response to stress but it can also seem to appear out of nowhere.

 Anxiety can also be useful – worrying about an upcoming exam can help you to prepare for example, but stress and anxiety can both get out of control.

 Anxiety and Stress affect Physical and Mental Health

 Millions suffer from severe anxiety, including anxiety disorders every year.
-According to the NHS, up to one in 20 people in the UK suffer from generalised anxiety disorder (GAD) in the UK.
+According to the NHS, up to 1 in 20 people in the UK suffer from generalised anxiety disorder (GAD).
 Additionally, according to one recent national survey nearly three quarters (74%) of adults in the UK said they had felt so stressed over the previous year that they felt ‘overwhelmed or unable to cope’.

 Isabella Goldie, director of UK charity the Mental Health Foundation, described stress as “one of the great public health challenges of our time”.
 She said that stress was a major factor in both physical and mental health problems, adding: “Individually we need to understand what is causing us personal stress and learn what steps we can take to reduce it for ourselves and those around us.”

 So how can we help someone who is suffering from stress and anxiety?
 There are a number of things you can do (and some you should avoid) if a loved one is suffering from these aspects of mental health.